Getting started

 Timeline starts at zero (t=0) which is the valuation period.
 If the reporting period is the end of year 2021, then t=0 is 2021-12-31.

 The t variable reflects certain point in time.
-The projections are monthly so:
+If the projections are monthly, then:

 • t=1 is 2022-01-31,